Reproducing Testcases

 cargo build --release --package fuzzamoto-scenarios --features reproduce

-is used to enable features useful for reproduction, e.g.
+--features reproduce is used to enable features useful for reproduction, e.g.

 inherit stdout from the target application, such that any logs, stack traces,